 - Review the course requirements above.

-- Explore the CHEM 299 project postings (sign in with your Apps@UAlberta account to view)
+- Explore the CHEM 299 project postings (sign in with your Apps@UAlberta account to view--Projects are still being updated--please keep checking)

 - You will be required to authenticate using your CCID if you are not logged into your Apps@UAlberta account.